Booklist: Adoption in Juvenile and Teen Fiction

 How to Save a Life by Sara Zarr

 Memoirs of a Teenage Amnesiac by Gabrielle Zevin

 Many thanks and kudos to author Rose Kent for urging folks to acknowledge National Adoption Month.
 Kent's novel, Kimchi & Calamari, revolves around a Korean kid who was adopted at near-birth by an Italian family.
 Now in middle school, when he has to write an essay about his heritage, he starts asking questions of his family and of himself.
 Read Rose Kent's thoughts as posted at Fuse #8.

 Wikipedia offers a wide variety of adoption links, arranged by topic and country.

-I dedicate this post to a little girl who once proudly and repeatedly told me she was 'dopted.
-(Just like that: "'Dopted!
-I'm 'dopted!")
-She is not that little any more, but I hope that she is still proud of her identity and her family.
+I dedicate this post to a little kid who once proudly and repeatedly told me she was 'dopted - just like that: "'Dopted!
+I'm 'dopted!" - clearly so still proud of her identity and family.

 Related Booklist: Tough Issues in Teen Fiction